 Departure points are listed on this map.

-What to bring for sea kayaking:
+What to bring for your sea kayak trip

 We provide all water sports equipment for the activity: buoyancy aids, wetsuits, paddle jackets etc.

 Snack or food/money depending on the length and type of trip.

 Fluids (water is best).
 Protect the environment – avoid bringing bottled water.
 Use a cycle bottle.